dart-lang/site-www/src/_guides/language/evolution.md

 of the SDK constraint in the `pubspec.yaml` file.

-**For example:** The following entry in a `pubspec.yaml` file indicates that this package uses the Dart 2.18 language version or later.
+**For example:** The following entry in a `pubspec.yaml` file indicates that this package defaults to the Dart 2.18 language version.

 ```yaml
 environment: